-Considerably less information and control effort required with procurement and production processes
+Considerably less information and control effort required for procurement and production processes

 (Pre-)assembly, quality assurance and assembly line feeding are outsourced to the supplier.

 In process sourcing, the buyer procures the entire process chain from the supplier.
-In other words, the process chain itself is the sourcing dimension, and value creation activities are closely intertwined between buyer and supplier, leading to intensive coordination and collaboration between the process chain partners.
+In other words, the process chain itself is the sourcing dimension, and value creation activities are closely linked between buyer and supplier, leading to intensive coordination and collaboration between the process chain partners.
 Process sourcing can be broken down into the following stages:

 Integration of logistics into the supply chain (assembly line feeding is the supplier’s responsibility)

-The supplier makes capacity available for the buyer to use (i.e. machine capacity and other resources are reserved for the buyer to use as and when required)
+The supplier makes capacity available for the buyer to use (i.e. machine capacity and other resources are reserved for the buyer to use as and when required).

 Integration of know-how into the supply chain (the supplier is responsible for autonomous development of the procured items)

-Integration of disposal into the supply chain (the supplier also ensures the legally compliant disposal of procured items after use).
+Integration of disposal into the supply chain (the supplier also ensures the legally compliant disposal of procured items after use)

-With stock procurement, the buyer procures more goods and materials than are currently needed and stockpiles them for security reasons.
+With stock procurement, the buyer procures more goods and materials than are currently needed and stockpiles them to secure supply.